 Are there large platforms that support only microdata for their features?

-For awhile, Facebook ads used exclusively microdata for its targeting functionality.
-After a recent review of Facebook’s documentation, this support has now expanded to json-ld.
+For a while, Facebook ads have used microdata exclusively for their targeting functionality.
+After a recent review of Facebook’s documentation, this support has now expanded to JSON-LD.

 I have microdata on my site.
 Will it conflict with the markup generated by Schema App?